-Scott Hall enters his first season as a member of the Blue Raider coaching staff.
+Scott Hall enters his second season as a member of the Blue Raider coaching staff.
 Hall joins the program after spending the last six seasons at Belmont.

-Hall will work primarily with the offense, in addition to serving as the recruiting coordinator.
+Hall works primarily with the offense, in addition to serving as the recruiting coordinator.

 After five seasons with the Bruins, Hall was given the title of Assistant Coach for Player Development in 2011 and took over primary responsibilities as the recruiting coordinator.
 During his tenure, seven Bruins were drafted by Major League Baseball.